neillturner/kitchen-verifier-serverspec/README.md

 A Test Kitchen Serverspec Verifer without having to transit the Busser layer.

+This is a first version.
+Currently it only supports running serverspec remotely on the server.
+It could be easily enhanced to run serverspec locally on your workstation.
+Also the installs don't cover all the possible options yet.

 ## Installation

-Add this line to your application's Gemfile:
+On your workstation add this line to your Gemfile:

     gem 'kitchen-verifier-serverspec'